jekyll/jekyll-redirect-from/README.md

   - /post/123456789/my-amazing-post/
 ```

-Redirects including a trailing slash will generate a corresponding subdirectory containing an `index.html`, while redirects without a trailing slash will generate a corresponding `filename.html` without a subdirectory.
+Redirects including a trailing slash will generate a corresponding subdirectory containing an `index.html`, while redirects without a trailing slash will generate a corresponding `filename` without an extension, and without a subdirectory.

 For example...